omkarcloud/botasaurus/docs/docs/what-is-botasaurus.md

 In this code:

 - We are using the BeautifulSoup (bs4) module to parse and scrape the heading.
-- The `requests` object provided is not a standard Python requests object but an Anti Detect requests object, which also preserves cookies.
+- The `request` object provided is not a standard Python request object but an Anti Detect request object, which also preserves cookies.

 ### Step 5: Run the Scraping Task (Using Anti Detect Requests)